redddddsu/Market-Scraper/README.md

 ## About
-Whenever my tomestone currency caps, I need to search for the highest-selling resources to dumb my currency.
+Whenever my tomestone currency caps, I need to search for the highest-selling resources to dump my currency.
 This usually doesn't take that long but it is still a bother, so I decided to build a web scraper that scraps from https://universalis.app/.

 This is mainly built with Selenium because it requires selecting the correct data center when scraping.
 Note: this only works for **Aether**, if you want to check the prices on other Data Centers you can change line 28 to a different Data Center.